 An HOA ensures that all bylaws set by the association, as well as those imposed by city ordinances, are followed by hiring a property management company that takes charge of enforcing the rules and handling maintenance jobs.

 Dissecting the HOA’s Covenants, Conditions & Restrictions

 Basically, there are two reasons why a covenant is entered into by homeowners.
-First is to keep and enhance the aesthetic value of the village or subdivision.
-Secondly, it is to enable the homeowners to live comfortably and in peace without the annoyance of outsiders and by some other members who may cause a distraction or disturbance within the premises.
+The first is to keep and enhance the aesthetic value of the village or subdivision and to maintain property values.
+Secondly, it is to enable the homeowners to live comfortably and in peace without the annoyance of outsiders or by some other members who may cause a distraction or disturbance within the premises.